adrian88888888/AHK-Virtual-Desktop-Library/README.md

 And thanks to the ahk community

 # GTD:
--When I go from one desktop to another, the focus does not change 5% of the times(anoying)

--I have to create a function called AlwaysStayWindowOnDesktop(desktop, exe), because they move by themselves sometimes from one dektop to another, all thanks to a low level bug on windows
+-I have to create a function called AlwaysStayWindowOnDesktop(desktop, exe), because the windows move by themselves sometimes from one dektop to another, all thanks to a low level bug on windows

--sometimes the file explorer opens not maximized, wich is anoying
+-read the code and fix documented irrelevant bugs